nleguillarme/snr_tools_and_methods/README.md

 # snr_tools_and_methods

-This repository contains evaluation scripts, docker images and links to the corpora used for the paper Evaluation of methods and tools for taxonomic entity recognition in the ecological literature.
+This repository contains evaluation scripts, docker images and links to the corpora used for the paper TaxoNERD: deep neural models for the recognition of taxonomic entities in the ecological and evolutionary literature.

 ## Corpora